humamul/Blog-Application-With-JWT/README.md

 <!-- ============================================  DETAILS ======================================================  -->

 <li>An Individual project done using spring boot and spring security.
-Blog Management lets a user register and create blogs and als add other functions
+Blog Application lets a user register and create blogs and many people can comment on a particular post, it also have some PreAuthorize methods which can be accessible by the specific role.
-such as delete post ,add comments, change roles, add a new category.
+Other functions such as delete post ,add comments, change roles, add a new category.
 <li>The API's performs all the necessary operations in the database.
 <br>

 <!-- ============================================  AUTHOR ======================================================  -->

-<li>Project Video Link -https://drive.google.com/file/d/1muVVHPL30bgsq1cJq0G7lauOG5m0zRlM/view
+<li>Project Video Link -
 <!-- ============================================  FEATURES ======================================================  -->

 ## Features

 * User login authenticaiton using JWT token and spring security.
 * User and Admin have different responsibilites.
-User cannot acces admin API's
+User cannot acces admin APIs or moderator APIs if any.

 <!-- ============================================  TECH STACK ======================================================  -->